roots/bud/docs/extending-authoring.md

 }
 ````

-Be sure to apply the type to the object it defines and you're set.
+Lastly, be sure to apply the type to the object it defines and you're set.

 ```ts
 import {Bud} from '@roots/bud'